MarkoSokser/Inform7-Jigsaw-game/story.md

 To check the sequence:
 	if the number of entries in Plate-sequence is 4: if Plate-sequence is Correct-sequence:
 			say "[paragraph break]The plates flash GREEN in sequence.
-You hear a heavy CLUNK as the door mechanism unlocks.
+You hear a heavy CLUNK as the door mechanism unlocks.";
+			now the chamber exit door is unlocked;
+			now the chamber exit door is puzzle-unlocked;
+			if Limb-type is "right hand":
+				say "[paragraph break]But as you take a step toward freedom, your vision blurs.
+Blood loss from both severed wrists is too severe.
+Everything goes dark before your eyes.";
+				play the sound of BodyFall;
+				say "[paragraph break]You collapse to the floor, unconscious.
+[paragraph break]You will never wake up.";
+				end the story;
+			otherwise if Limb-type is "left hand":
+				now Player-wrist-bleeding is true;
+				now Player-wrist-bleeding-turns is 0;
+				say "[paragraph break]But blood continues to pour from your severed wrist.
+The pain is overwhelming.
+You need to stop the bleeding before you can leave, or you won't make it.";
+				if the other prisoner is conscious:
+					say "[paragraph break]Marcus calls out: 'Use the medical supplies!
+Bandage yourself quickly!'";
+			otherwise:
+				if the other prisoner is conscious:
-'You did it!'
+					say "[paragraph break]'You did it!'
 Marcus shouts.
 'The door is open!'";
-			now the chamber exit door is unlocked;
-			now the chamber exit door is puzzle-unlocked;
 		otherwise:
 			now Player-lost-limb is true;
 			now Plate-sequence is {};